UK National Emergency: CHILDREN AT RISK

 http://www.independent.co.uk/news/uk/crime/major-study-reveals-true-scale-of-abuse-of-children-living-in-care-9587244.html

-When it comes to fairly, assuring child safety, it is by now very clear, that the shrouds of secrecy covering Family Court decisions and actions, is not helping children.
+When it comes to fairly, assuring child safety, the shrouds of secrecy covering Family Court decisions and actions, are not helping children.
 The secrecy needs to end especially when we are well aware that abusers commonly threaten children with police & care-proceedings if they dare to disclose the details of "our little secret".

 The idea that privacy must surpass the need for clarity and publicity in identifying suspects and victims, is foolish in the extreme, to the point that such efforts to protect a child's 'privacy' are tantamount to criminal negligence, when privacy means lawfully suspected abusers may continue in their professions and interactions with very vulnerable children, unhindered, by police arrest & investigations and in full knowledge, there is virtually NOTHING the general public can do with even, the media, refusing to air parental and public concerns.

-That so many working within Local Authorities have failed to ask questions in face of the criminal levels of negligence and systemic abuse, is itself, evidence supporting the concern that far too many professionals are in sufferance under peer-pressure, to support each-others decisions and actions; known risks to children are compromised against risks associated with threats to oneself and/or loss of favour, one's position, title, or job.
+That so many working within Local Authorities have failed to ask questions in face of the criminal levels of negligence and systemic abuse, is itself, evidence supporting the concern that far too many professionals work under duress of peer-pressure, forced to unquestioningly support each-others decisions and actions; known risks to children are compromised against risks associated with threats to oneself and/or loss of favour, one's position, title, or job.
 The very fact Ofsted has had to establish a 'whistleblowers' helpline for concerned professionals, is indicative of the problem and, there's the added suspicion that all such helplines exist mostly, to prevent publicity via the media.

 Regardless of whether or not one believes parents and child witness testimony, children have a right to justice; if present Family Court and LA actions cannot even, provide basic justice for British children, how can they be trusted to adequately assess risks to children in the family home and/or risks posed by foster carers, corporate-parents or adoptive parents?